 - Before enrollment in a treatment facility, it must be ensured that the treatment program is based on scientific evidence and is provided by a qualified and experienced medical staff.

-If you struggle with meth, contact The Recovery Village Palm Beach today to speak with a representative about how addiction treatment can work for you.
+If you struggle with meth, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how addiction treatment can work for you.

 National Institute of Drug Abuse.”
 Methamphetamine.”.
 April 2019.
 Accessed July 25, 2019.